 Before taking this medicine

 kidney disease (or if you are on dialysis);

 How should I take Chantix?

-Set a date to quit smoking and start taking Chantix one week before that date.
+Set a date to quit smoking and start taking Chantix 1 week before that date.
 Make sure to quit smoking on your planned quit date.
+Take this medicine for a total of 12 weeks.

-Take this medicine after eating.
+Take after eating.
 Take the medicine with a full glass of water.